nathanaelhoun/Discordbot/README.md

 ## About

 A bot built with JavaScript to interact with a Discord server.
-It was created with the aim of discovering a new technologie (discord bots) and practicing JS.
+It was created to discover discordbots and practise JS.